 Chitwan National Park shares borders with Parsa National Park in the east and Valmiki National Park of India in the south, and together they represent a 3549 sq. km. wide Tiger Conservation Project over the alluvial grasslands.
 The wide range of vegetation in Chitwan is home to more than 700 species of wildlife, and there are more yet to be labelled.

-From reptiles like a king cobra, rock python, monitor lizards and mugger crocodiles to rare mammals like the Royal Bengal Tiger, leopards and rhinos - Chitwan do a good job in protecting the native Indian continental wildlife.
+From reptiles like a king cobra, rock python, monitor lizards and mugger crocodiles to rare mammals like the Royal Bengal Tiger, leopards and rhinos - Chitwan has a variety of species.
 The numbers of some animals like the rhino and the gharial crocodiles have fluctuated over the years, but the authorities have so far successfully maintained a healthy ratio.